 “As a specialty trained orthodontist, you don’t want to miss the window of opportunity you have to correct some of these issues,” says Dr. Oldham.
 “As kids mature, you become less able to influence the growth of their bones and unable to correct some dental-tooth eruption patterns.
 There’s a finite period of time to influence that.”

 A palatal expander stretches the growth plate or suture in the middle of the palate and the two halves are pushed apart.
-When a palatal expander is used in Kyle orthodontics, it can prevent the need for tooth extraction and help patients also avoid impacted teeth.
+When a palatal expander is used in Oldham Family Orthodontics in Kyle, it can prevent the need for tooth extraction and help patients also avoid impacted teeth.
 If patients are not seen within the appropriate time frame, they may develop abnormal wear or bite problems and possibly even need surgery later on in adulthood.

 Does My Child Need◊ A Palatal Expander?